-I don’t mean to alarm you, but there seems to be a virus sweeping the globe that causes women to perceive any diamond which they’ve worn for more than a few years as being significantly smaller than it originally appeared.
+I don’t mean to alarm you.
+However, there seems to be a virus sweeping the globe.
+It causes women to perceive any diamond that they’ve worn for more than a few years as being significantly smaller than it originally appeared.
 That’s right, diamonds all over the world are shrinking in size… or at least that’s what women seem to think.

 If you suspect that you or a loved one has been infected with Diamond Shrinkage Syndrome, the key is not to panic.
 You should however seek treatment immediately.
 Do not call 911 and do not go to the emergency room, an inside source within the government recently told me that they have instructed emergency personnel to detain infected persons for a 72 hour “evaluation period” and that all infected persons are to be transferred to Area 51 in Nevada to work in the diamond mines believed to be located beneath the facility.